Brennan Poole: 2023

-On April 24, 2023. it was revealed on the entry list that Poole would make his return to the NASCAR Cup Series at Dover Motor Speedway that weekend piloting the No. 15 for Rick Ware Racing due to the recent suspension of driver Cody Ware.
-Poole had also driven for RWR in his lone Cup Series season in 2020 after racing returned from COVID in May, where RWR had bought the team Premium Motorsports, which was the team Poole was running for at the time.

-Poole would start 34th after qualifying was rained out and would work his way up to 31st on lap 81 battling with Austin Dillon for the 30th position when Ross Chastain entered in behind him going into turn 1 to punt him off the track washing back up into the wall collecting Kyle Larson along with him, he would finish 33rd.
-Poole would state post-race, "he needs his butt whooped" to analyst Jamie Little.
-He would also reveal in other interviews he’d be returning to the car the next week at Kansas and hoped to have it turn into more starts if possible.
+Poole returned to the Cup Series in 2023, driving the No. 15 for Rick Ware Racing at Dover Motor Speedway.
+During the race, contact from Ross Chastain sent Poole into the path of Kyle Larson; Poole finished 33rd.
+He made seven Cup starts for Rick Ware Racing that season.

 2025

-On June 17, 2025, it was announced that Poole will drive the No. 44 Chevrolet for NY Racing Team at Pocono Raceway.
+On June 16, 2025, it was announced that Poole would drive the No. 44 Chevrolet for NY Racing Team at Pocono Raceway.

 Other racing

-Asphalt Modifieds
+Asphalt modifieds

-In July 2019, Poole made his Asphalt Modified debut at Bowman Gray Stadium for Truck Series team On Point Motorsports in their No. 30 entry, finishing 24th after having plug wire issues early on in the race.
+In July 2019, Poole made his asphalt modified debut at Bowman Gray Stadium for On Point Motorsports, finishing 24th after early plug-wire problems.

-Late Model Stocks
+Late model stocks

-On September 27, 2019, Poole made his first appearance in a Late Model Stock for the first time since his UARA-Stars championship in 2011 for the ValleyStar Credit Union 300 in a joint partnership with On Point Motorsports and DGR-Crosley, he would finish fifteenth.
+On September 27, 2019, Poole made his first Late Model Stock appearance since his 2011 UARA-Stars championship, driving in the ValleyStar Credit Union 300 through a partnership between On Point Motorsports and DGR-Crosley.
+He finished fifteenth.

 Other ventures

 Poole has been seen as a jack of all trades due to his wherewithal to take roles of any form in the motorsports space most prominently in his days with Venturini Motorsports in the ARCA Racing Series from 2013 to 2014 when he was left without a full-time ride after the 2012 season due to a lack of funding.